 Finding a mediation training provider is easy, finding a good mediation training provider requires some insight.

 We are the largest re-trainer of mediators and mediation services in the UK and offer the insight and market intelligence to help inform your choices.
 We are a principled and ethical provider and are keen for you to make the best choice for your area of interest.
-We regular point people to competitors and other providers if their model or course fits best with your career or area of interest.
+We regularly point people to competitors and other providers if their model or course fits best with your career or area of interest.

 - Choosing a workplace mediation training provider

 - Choosing a family mediation training provider (Separation under the Family Law Act)

 - Choosing a family conflict mediation training provider (Parents, couples, parent to child, sibling and extended family)

 - Choosing a civil & commercial mediation training provider

 - Choosing a neighbour and community mediation training provider